Abhishekmishra2808/tooling-trusted-releases/atr/docs/code-conventions.md

 ### Sort functions alphabetically

 Wherever possible, the order of functions within each module should be alphabetical by name.
 Take advantage of this convention by grouping related functions under a common prefix (including grouping helper functions with their caller), and using numbers in the names of functions called in serial order.
+As an exception to this rule, underscored (and hence private) functions are sorted below public functions.

 ### Keep cyclomatic complexity below 10